California’s SLAC and the Mission to Unveil the Mysteries of Matter and the Cosmos

 Berkeley had always been special.
 California’s first land-grant university, founded in 1868, Berkeley underwent a metamorphosis under the leadership of Robert Sproul.
 From 1930 to 1958, Sproul spearheaded the transformation of Berkeley into a hub of intellectual firepower.
 The University of California system burgeoned across the state, with Berkeley, the original campus, earning a reputation as one of the nation’s foremost research institutions.
 Its powerhouse physics department became a beacon in the dark world of the Manhattan Project.

-Berkeley’s list of accomplishments is long and distinguished, but one discovery stands out – the identification of plutonium.
+Berkeley’s list of accomplishments in physics is long and distinguished, but one discovery stands out – the identification of plutonium.
 Edwin McMillan, a promising physicist at Berkeley, ventured into the wilderness of uranium fission products.
 In 1940, he stumbled upon an unknown substance – element 93, or as he named it, “neptunium,” a hat tip to the distant planet Neptune.
 McMillan predicted that neptunium decayed into plutonium, the elusive element 94.

 Glenn Seabord – Wikipedia